mooreatv/MAMA-multiboxing/README.md

 - Let's you use DynamicBoxer without requiring ISBoxer (with WOB, but also works with ISBoxer as alternative to EMA), including fast in order invite/disband, EMA sync etc... just set your window slot # in the options panel or with `/mama s N`.

-- Let's you keybind or slash command "followme" and "promoteme" (`/mama f` and `/mama l` respectively)
+- Let's you keybind or slash command "promoteme" (`/mama l` to make a new lead)

+- Used to let you keybind or slash command "followme" (`/mama f` this stopped working even on classic from 1.14.4)

 - `/mama altogether` and keybinding to do both "follow me" and "make me lead" in one efficient command.
 (1 addon message).